Updated June 28, 2023

-This is CSE’s core major, preparing students to contribute to the profound societal changes being brought about by innovations in computing.
-Courses and research are centered on exciting areas like algorithms, computer architecture, computer vision & graphics, cryptography & security, databases, embedded systems, machine learning (AI), mobile computing, programming languages, software engineering, and systems & networking.
-Students interested in a hardware emphasis might also consider Computer Engineering (CS25).
-The CSE program provides three majors in all, with numerous electives, allowing flexibility to explore your academic and career interests.
-The lower-division course requirements are designed to provide a strong foundation in mathematics, physics, programming methodology and skills, and computer organization.
-Upper-division core courses deal with the theory and design of algorithms, hardware, and software.
-Electives allow students to gain additional breadth and/or depth in computer science and engineering.
+This is CSE’s biggest major, preparing students to contribute to the profound societal changes being brought about by innovations in computing.
+The lower-division course requirements of CS26 are designed to provide a strong foundation in mathematics, programming methodology and skills, and computer organization.
+Upper-division core courses deal with the theory and design of algorithms and designing and building software systems at scale.

 Degree Plan Checklist: